 After falling apart to end Game Six, the Cardinals completely cracked up in Game Seven.

 John Tudor started and was uncharacteristically roughed up with five runs in less than three innings—and after being removed decided to take his anger out on an electric fan.
 The electric fan won; Tudor badly cut up his hand.
 Two innings, three relievers and six more runs later, Whitey Herzog brought in starter Joaquin Andujar—a puzzling move, given the runaway score, the tense atmosphere and Andujar’s devotion for temper tantrums.

 It didn't take long for Andujar to erupt.
 After giving up a single to Frank White, he next faced Jim Sundberg and missed on a pair of two-strike pitches, both of which clearly missed the strike zone and were called as such by—guess who—Don Denkinger.
-Having just ejected Herzog one pitch earlier, gave the thumb to Andujar—whose ensuing, manic chargeAndujar probably had bigger issues to take his frustration out over; he’d only won one of ten decisions since winning his 20th game in late August. toward the umpire was barely thwarted by Cardinals teammates.
+Having just ejected Herzog, Denkinger gave the thumb to Andujar—whose ensuing, manic chargeAndujar probably had bigger issues to take his frustration out over; he’d only won one of ten decisions since winning his 20th game in late August. toward the umpire was barely thwarted by Cardinals teammates.
 “Announcers are always trying to find ways to hold an audience when the score is 10-0,” admitted Al Michaels, doing play-by-play duties for ABC.
 "The Cardinals have done it for us.”